openthread/ot-docs/site/en/guides/border-router/build-docker.md

 The `setup-host` script attempts to automatically detect the infrastructure interface, checking for `wlan0` and then `eth0`.
-If you are using a different interface,you can specify it by setting the `OT_INFRA_IF` environment variable before running the script (for example, `OT_INFRA_IF=myeth0 curl ... | bash`).
+If you are using a different interface, you can specify it by setting the `OT_INFRA_IF` environment variable before running the script (for example, `OT_INFRA_IF=myeth0 curl ... | bash`).